WionaGlaenzer/OAS-explore/README.md

 source pipeline/bin/activate
 pip install -r requirements.txt

+## Run the pipeline

+Use the command *snakemake* to run the pipeline.

+Required computational resources depend on the filtering choices.
+Downloading and processing most publications from OAS takes approximately 3 days on 1 CPU with 300gb memory.

 ## Log in to weights and biases

 - Make sure you have created a *training environment* for model training